jeffreyyoung/job-router/README.md

 ```

 # suggestions

-* It's common for queues like SQS to guarantee **at least** once delivery, so keep your handlers idempotent so that route handlers can be run more than once
+- It's common for queues like SQS to guarantee **at least** once delivery, so keep your handlers idempotent in case the same event is run more than once